cockpit-project/cockpit/doc/protocol.md

    for a non-existing file is "-".

 It is not permitted to send data in an fsdir1 channel.
-This channel sends an "eof" when all file data was sent.
+This channel sends an "done" when all file data was sent.

 Payload: fswrite1
 -----------------